ZipCPU/xulalx25soc/README.md

 even works well.

-Finally, while it may not really be that unique, this core does feature a fully functional SDRAM controller capable of one read cycle (or write cycle) every two clocks when pipelined.
+Finally, while it may not really be that unique, this core does feature a fully functional SDRAM controller capable of sustaining one read cycle (or write cycle) every two clocks when pipelined.
 Unlike many other dynamic memory controllers, this one was _not_ created from a proprietary, closed source, memory interface generation facility--so it is available for anyone to examine, study, and even comment upon and improve--subject to the conditions of the GPL.